cuhHub/Noir/README.md

 ---@field startedAt integer
 ```

 As well as add `---@type JanitorService` there and then.
+Be sure to disable the `assign-type-mismatch` diagnostic too.

 ## 🔨 Installation
 Sorry, installation is complicated, but here's how: